oskovbasiuk/interpreterProject/README.md

 Interpreter made using JS

-file.txt - basic lib with some functions
+file.txt - basic lib with some functions (used for import in main.txt)

 main.txt - our text program